How to watch SpaceX bring NASA astronauts back to Earth this weekend

 The SpaceX Crew Dragon Demo-2 mission has been smooth sailing so far for NASA's Commercial Crew Program.
-Astronauts Bob Behnken and Doug Hurley successfully launched and rode to the International Space Station in late May, and now they're ready to come back down as early as Sunday, if weather cooperates.
+Astronauts Bob Behnken and Doug Hurley successfully launched to the International Space Station in late May, and now they're ready to come home as early as Sunday, if the weather doesn't force a delay.

 The return to Earth takes some time, and NASA will be there along the way with a livestream on NASA TV.